 Tips for making Greek Stuffed Tomatoes with Rice (Yemista)

-Rice: Rinsing or soaking rice helps to remove surface starch, preventing the rice from becoming overly sticky during cooking.
 This is particularly important for Yemista, where you want the rice grains to remain separate and fluffy.
-To rinse or soak rice for Yemista, simply place the rice in a bowl, cover it with water, and gently agitate it with your hands.
-Drain the water and repeat until the water runs clear, indicating that most of the surface starch has been removed.
-Soaking time can vary but is generally around 15-30 minutes.
+To prepare the rice, place it in a bowl, cover it with water, and gently agitate it with your hands.
+Drain the water and repeat this process until the water runs clear, indicating that most of the surface starch has been removed.
+After rinsing, let the rice soak in fresh water for about 15 minutes.
+This step ensures the rice absorbs just the right amount of moisture, helping it cook evenly and remain tender when baked inside the vegetables

 Converting whole leaf herbs to chopped herbs